gbstan92/security-operations-task/README.md

 # CFP Security Operations Task

+Welcome to the challenge, please remember there is no wrong or right way to do this challenge just bear in mind the following;

+* Build it with security in mind
+* Spend no more than 4 hours on this challenge

+It is recommended that you use
+* AZURE
+* Terraform

 The task is two-fold:

 * A practical case of developing a deployable production environment based on a simple application.